MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-centos.md

 [!INCLUDE [hci-applies-to-23h2](../../includes/hci-applies-to-23h2.md)]

-This article describes how to prepare an CentOS Linux image to create a virtual machine on your Azure Stack HCI cluster.
-You'll use Azure CLI for the VM image creation.
+This article describes how to prepare a CentOS Linux image to create a virtual machine on your Azure Stack HCI cluster.
+You use Azure CLI for the VM image creation.

 ## Prerequisites

 Before you begin, make sure that the following prerequisites are completed.

-- You've access to an Azure Stack HCI cluster.
+- You have access to an Azure Stack HCI cluster.
 This cluster is deployed, registered, and connected to Azure Arc.
 Go to the **Overview** page in the Azure Stack HCI cluster resource.
 On the **Server** tab in the right-pane, the **Azure Arc** should show as **Connected**.

-- You've [downloaded the latest supported Centos ISO image](http://repo1.sea.innoscale.net/centos/7.9.2009/isos/x86_64/) on your Azure Stack HCI cluster.
+- You have [downloaded the latest supported ISO image](http://repo1.sea.innoscale.net/centos/7.9.2009/isos/x86_64/) on your Azure Stack HCI cluster.
 Use the *CentOS-7-x86_64-Everything-2207-02.iso* file for download.
-You will prepare this image to create a VM image.
+You'll prepare this image to create a VM image.

 ## Workflow

-Follow these steps to prepare an CentOS image and create a VM image from that image:
+Follow these steps to prepare a CentOS image and create a VM image from that image:

 1. [Create a CentOS VM](#step-1-create-a-centos-vm).
 1. [Configure the VM](#step-2-configure-vm).